-It's a popular adage that when it comes to in-store shopping, customers will purchase more if a store is set up for browsing—triggering new product awareness and impulse buys.
+It’s a popular adage that when it comes to in-store shopping, customers will purchase more if a store is set up for browsing—triggering new product awareness and impulse buys.
 We therefore often arrange our stores to highlight unexpected products and drive serendipitous discovery.
-This strategy might seem sound, but in the latest report by NRF, respondents reported being much more likely to be seeking to buy a certain item (73%) than to just be browsing (27%).
+This strategy might seem sound, but in a report by NRF, respondents reported being much more likely to be seeking to buy a certain item (73%) than to just be browsing (27%).

 For example, an adult beverage client was grappling with a common shopper marketing problem: shoppers viewed their category as confusing.
 Their retailer partner chided not to worry – “If it takes shoppers a little longer to find a product, that just means they’ll have more opportunities to discover new things they would otherwise have not considered buying!”

 Our client suspected differently, and they were right.
 By analyzing virtual shopping behavior, we learned that the more quickly shoppers could find their first product, the more likely they were to linger in the category and make additional purchases.